Recognising the 9 Traits of an Abusive Partner

 Abusive partners often avoid taking responsibility for their actions by blaming their partner or external factors.
 They might accuse their partner of provoking their abusive behavior or claim that external stressors are to blame.
 This shifting of responsibility prevents the abuser from acknowledging their wrongdoing and further confuses and disempowers the partner.

-Abusive partners may display unpredictable or erratic behavior, which can create a sense of walking on eggshells for their partner.
+Abusive partners may display unpredictable or erratic behaviour, which can create a sense of walking on eggshells for their partner.
 This unpredictability can include sudden mood swings, explosive outbursts, or silent treatments.
-The inconsistency in behavior keeps the partner off-balance and anxious, making it challenging to predict or manage the relationship dynamics.
+The inconsistency in behaviour keeps the partner off-balance and anxious, making it challenging to predict or manage the relationship dynamics.

 8. Threats and Intimidation